davekinkead/thesis/thesis.md

 - Erman 2011 'The boundary problem' ????
 Just found on SSRN
 - Song 2012 'Why the demos should be bounded by the state' - just found

-The boundary problem can be formulated as:
+The constituent elements of the boundary problem that are necessary for it to arise are:

+1. The who in any democracy determines the how and what.
+The determination of who 'the people' are typically predetermines the outcome of any decision.
+This is most obvious in cases of succession but also arises whenever the issue of suffrage is open - eg. gerrymander, redistribution or any normative analysis of inclusion.

-1. Democratic theory makes claims of legitimacy.
+2. Democratic theory makes claims of legitimacy.
 Specifically, democratic theory claims that political authority is legitimate just because (and often only because) that political authority is legitimate.

-2. A necessary condition of political legitimacy is that outcomes of the political process are actually determined by the mechanism that grounds the legitimacy.
+A necessary condition of political legitimacy is that outcomes of the political process are actually determined by the mechanism that grounds the legitimacy.
 The process cannot be simultaneously arbitrary and legitimate.

-3. Democratic theory can't answer the normative question of who ought be allowed to vote.
-Attempting to do so results in an infinite regress of who gets to vote on who gets to vote on who gets to vote on…
+3. There is no current account that legitimates the people forming process.
+Democratic theory can't answer the normative question of who ought be allowed to vote.
+The question of who is logically prior to the question of how and attempting to solve the boundary problem from within democratic theory results in an infinite regress of who gets to vote on who gets to vote on who gets to vote on… Other proposed solutions to the boundary problem - nation, culture, geography, salience, all-affected, & consent - have failed to support democracy's claims of legitimacy.

-4. Yet the determination of who 'the people' are typically predetermines the outcome of any decision.
-This is most obvious in cases of succession but also arises whenever the issue of suffrage is open - eg. gerrymander, redistribution or any normative analysis of inclusion.

-5. All existing solutions to the boundary problem - nation, culture, geography, salience, all-affected, & consent - have failed to demonstrate legitimacy.
 Democratic theory cannot therefore, claim that its political authority is legitimate.

 The nature of the problem results in few imperatives for the solution: